The Root of the Problem – Tackling Tree Roots in Your Drain

 Preventive Steps to Avoid Tree Root Ingress

-- Plan Your Planting.
-When planting trees with vigorous root growth, keep them well away from your drainage systems.
-We would recommend particular care when planting poplar, maple, willow, plane, oaks or beeches.
+- Thoughtful Planting: When planting trees known for vigorous root growth, exercise caution by maintaining a safe distance from your drainage systems.
+Particular care should be taken when planting varieties like poplar, maple, willow, plane, oaks, or beeches.

 - CCTV Survey: Many of our clients grapple with issues stemming from legacy plantings in their gardens.
 With proper maintenance, this can be managed effectively.
 A CCTV survey thoroughly inspects your pipework, providing real-time reports on your pipes’ condition.

 - Regular Water Jetting: High-pressure drain jetting is an effective way to keep pipe systems clear of silt and eliminate water pooling.
 This not only ensures smooth drainage but also removes conditions that may attract nearby roots.